Seventeen years ago, the impoverished neighborhood of Kotebe, Ethiopia was about to be changed forever.

 materials needed for a successful education.
 Today, many of these children are affected by HIV-AIDS, either directly or indirectly within their households.
 These children live with either their immediate families or extended family members.

-Additionally, Muday’s work addresses the needs of the children’s parents through the Mother’s Cooperation, which teaches mothers to make traditional items such as scarves, jewelry and shoes to sell for income.
+Additionally, Muday’s work addresses the needs of children parents through the Mother’s Cooperation, teaches mothers to make traditional items such as scarves, jewellery, shoes, garbage and traditional clothes to sell for income.
 Through this cooperation, Muday was able to save many of these mothers from lives as beggars and prostitutes, making little money to support their children.

 There are currently 440 women involved in the project, but with local conditions and problems, many other people could benefit.
 The project needs to grow in order to support a larger number of people and to provide clothes, training and materials for these mothers to make their crafts.